TylerSw1ft/Helpful-computer-wiki/Troubleshooting.md

 * Click the **Power Management** tab
 * Ensure **Allow the computer to turn off this device to save power** is unchecked

+# MobaXterm

+## Updating between Preview Edition versions

+* Run the installer 3 times to complete the installation
+* Do not delete the associated .dat file that comes with the installer until after the installation is complete

 # Windows 10

 ## File Explorer